The software economy is dead.

 Released · Open Source

-Work management built on Campfire.
-The AI manages the work, the human sees the state.
-Either can create tasks, close them, reprioritize, or act on each other's behalf.
-CLI for agents, webapp for humans — same state, two native interfaces.
+Work management on Campfire.
+AI manages the work, humans see the state.
+Either can act on the other's behalf.
+CLI for agents, webapp for humans, same state underneath.

 ClankerOS